etagreta/etagreta.github.io/README.md

 I am interested in logic, category theory, and theoretical computer science.
 Currently, I am trying to use all of this for better AI practices and AI literacy.

+Lately I did something crazy and with some people we founded [MIRAI](https://mirai.systems/).

 ### Research

 - Semantics for trust in probabilistic and opaque systems, in progress (j/w Francesco A. Genco and Giuseppe Primiero)